CONSTITUTION and BY-LAWS

 Shooting rotation will be used at the state shoot.

-D. Two person teams and five person club teams at the state shoot will be based on the following team averages:
+D. Two person teams and five person club teams at the state shoot will be based on the following:

 1. Five person club team eligibility will be determined by home club designation on the front of participants NSSA classification card.